coastrider/bench-test/README.md

   - Using requests, the app retrieves the site's JSON content programmatically and processes the response using two processor functions.

   - All the Python scripts have been checked with [Pylint](https://www.pylint.org/) and I created a test suite using [Pytest](https://docs.pytest.org/en/latest/) which is is a no-boilerplate alternative to Python’s standard unittest module.

+The remainder of this document explains how to run and test the app and also how to deploy it to AWS using Terraform and AWS Lambda.

 ## Usage
 #### How to run locally